darinz/DL/05_CNN/README.md

 - Feature reuse and gradient flow
 - Concatenation: $`x_l = H_l([x_0, x_1, ..., x_{l-1}])`$

+> **Key Insight:**
+>
+> Residual and dense connections made it possible to train much deeper networks by improving gradient flow.

+---

 ## Modern Architectures

+Modern CNNs are designed for efficiency and deployment on mobile/edge devices.

+> **Did you know?**
+>
+> EfficientNet, MobileNet, and ShuffleNet are widely used in real-world applications, from smartphones to autonomous vehicles.

 ### EfficientNet (2019)
 Compound scaling method optimizing depth, width, and resolution: